-The Shire owns a 5,000m lot in freehold title in the town centre, with this site proposed for a new Shire administration building.
+The Shire owns a 5,000m2 lot in freehold title in the town centre, this site was previously proposed for a new Shire administration building.
 Construction of such a facility in this location would contribute to the sustainable growth of the town centre and this proposal should progress when funds are made available.
+A new Shire administration building is proposed to be located on the current site on the periphery of the designated civic centre of Tom Price.

-Industry - Tom Price
+Industry - Tem Price

-Major mining projects in vicinity of Tom Price have driven growth and investment within the town.
+Major mining projects in the vicinity of Tom Price have driven growth and investment within the town.
 Such projects have included the Marandoo mine expansion, Solomon project and Brockman 4 expansion.
-Whilst most mining projects are now in operational phases with relatively smaller workforces, there remains a requirement for workforce accommodation to cater for peak employment numbers during future construction phases and shuts/maintenance periods.
+Whilst most mining projects are now in operational phases with relatively smaller workforces, there remains a requirement for workforce accommodation to cater for peak employment numbers during future construction phases and shutsimaintenance periods.